loiclec/fuzzcheck-rs/readme.md

 # Fuzzcheck

 > I made Fuzzcheck in my free time during my summer vacation.
-It is an
+It is a much
 > improved port of FuzzCheck for Swift, which I wrote a year ago.
 > There are many, many ways in which it could be improved such that it
 > becomes a powerful, easy-to-use tool for any Rust programmer.
 I would love